Pakistan floods leave 220 dead as rescuers pull 63 more bodies from landslides

 In 2022, Pakistan witnessed the worst monsoon season that killed more than 1,700 people and caused an estimated $40 billion in damage.

 Khan reported from Peshawar, Pakistan.
-Associated Press writers Rasool Dawar in Peshawar, Pakistan and Ishfaq Husain in Muzaffarabad, Pakistan, contributed to this report.
+Associated Press writers Rasool Dawar in Peshawar, Pakistan, Ishfaq Husain in Muzaffarabad, Pakistan, and Channi Ananad in Chositi, India contributed to this report.